GodsIMiJ1/dataops-terminal/README.md

 3. Configure the build settings:
    - Build command: `npm run build` or `yarn build`
    - Publish directory: `build`
-4. Add your OpenAI API key as an environment variable in the Netlify dashboard.
+4. Add your OpenAI API key as an environment variable in the Netlify dashboard:
+   - Go to Site settings > Build & deploy > Environment
+   - Add a variable with key `REACT_APP_OPENAI_API_KEY` and your API key as the value
 5. Deploy your site.

 ## Technologies Used